P.O. Box 2910

 Austin, TX 78768

 900 Austin Ave., Suite 804

 (254) 754-1604 Fax

-A graduate of the Texas A&M School of Veterinary Medicine, Dr. Anderson has served as a small animal veterinarian in Waco since 1981.
-He and his wife Sandie have been married for 27 years and have one son and one grandson.
+A graduate of the Texas A&M School of Veterinary Medicine, Doc Anderson has served as a small animal veterinarian in Waco since 1981.
+He and his wife Sandie have been married for 32 years, and have a son and three grandsons.

 After over 20 years of advocacy for small business through statewide committees on both the Texas Association of Business and the National Federation of Independent Business, as well as appointment by Governor Rick Perry to the Texas Small Business Advisory Council, Doc was elected to represent District 56 (Waco & McLennan County) in 2004.
 He has been re-elected four times.

 Representative Anderson has served for 5 terms as Vice-Chairman of the House Committee on Agriculture and Livestock, as well as previous service on other committees, such as Elections, House Administration, and the House Select Interim Committee on Energy & Environment.
 Additionally, he holds appointments to the statewide Agricultural Policy Council, the multinational Energy Council, and agricultural, energy, and environmental task forces in both the National Conference on State Legislatures (NCSL) and American Legislative Exchange Council (ALEC).
 Representative Anderson is a Board Member of the Texas Conservative Coalition Research Institute (TCCRI), and the international organization State Agricultural and Rural Leaders (SARL).